bbauska/W3Cx-3of5/README.md

 27. }
 ```

-This code is the just the same as in the previous example except that we removed all Xs and Yx in the code.
-We also added at the end *(lines 25-26*) two lines of code that draw the coordinate system.
+<p>This code is the same as in the previous example except we removed all Xs and Yx in the code.
+We also added at the end <i>(lines 25-26</i>) two lines of code that draw the coordinate system.
 The drawArrow(startX, startY, endX, endY, width, color) function is a utility function that we will present later.
-You can see it in the JS source code of the pen below:
+You can see it in the JS source code of the pen below:</p>

 <h4>JS</h4>